I’m always on the lookout for new, interesting cheese combinations.

 Piquillo peppers are small, sweet peppers that are native to Spain.
 They can be difficult to find fresh, so I usually buy them jarred.

-Stuffed piquillo peppers make an excellent what to eat with manchego cheese dish.
+Stuffed piquillo peppers make an excellent to eat with manchego cheese dish.
 The peppers and cheese are a match made in culinary heaven.
 The crispness of the dish contrasts wonderfully with the soft richness of the cheese, and it’s just delicious.

 I like to stuff my piquillo peppers with a mixture of manchego cheese, chorizo, and breadcrumbs.
 Then, I fry them until they are golden brown and crispy.